Chinwesarah/Crop-Cultivation-Analysis/README.md

 ## Data Analysis and Visualization
 1. Uncover worldwide crops production trends
-2. Identify disparities and variations in the relationship between areas harvested and yields of crops across different countries and years.
-To achieve this, countries were ranked from highest to lowest for areas harvested and yields to determine countries there is a direct posistive relationship between yield and areas harvested
+2. Analyse crop metrics by identifying disparities and variations in the relationship between areas harvested, production and yield of crops across different countries and years.
+To achieve this, countries were ranked from highest to lowest for areas harvested, production and yield.
+Then the top 20 countries in each category were selected and analysed.
 3. Identify top and bottom producing countries of oats
-4. Conduct a Pareto analysis on rice production -
+4. Conduct a Pareto analysis on the largest crop production - rice